xsscx/srd/dmg/README.md

 __15 JAN 2021:__ The example SRD DMG has outgrown GitHub due to size constraints.

-Get the example SRd DMG here wget https://xss.cx/srd/dmg/srd-universal-cryptex.dmg.zip
+Get the example SRD DMG: wget https://xss.cx/srd/dmg/srd-universal-cryptex.dmg.zip

 This Repo and Documentation detail the steps to create your own toybox unstripped cryptex, or download, and then install to your SRD.
 ## Prerequisites